Blog

 In April 2024, Microsoft made the choice to stop bundling Teams with standard Microsoft licensing suites, because of this if you want to have access to Microsoft Teams you will have to buy a separate Microsoft Teams license (again there is one set of licenses for Business and one for Enterprise).
 Like the Microsoft 365 licenses, these are also split into tiers and have different per month/per user pricing structures to suit different needs.
 A Microsoft Teams license is the first thing that you will need to get calling in Teams.

 With a Microsoft Teams license, companies can make calls internally, collaborate with video calls, send messages, and share files.
-This means that the great unbundling of Microsoft Teams presented a new opportunity for businesses who wanted to unlock Teams for collaboration (and communication, but we'll talk about this later) without paying for the more costly Microsoft 365 bundle.
+This means that the great unbundling of Microsoft Teams presented a new opportunity for businesses who wanted to unlock Teams for collaboration (and communication, but we'll talk about this a bit later) without paying for the more costly Microsoft 365 bundle.

 Making calls with Microsoft Teams licensing

-A key proponent of making calls externally outside of Teams is the Microsoft Teams Phone license.
+To be used for PSTN calling however, businesses will also need another key proponent to make calls externally outside of Teams - A Microsoft Teams Phone license.
 With it, you can unlock the cloud-based phone system that lies within the Teams interface which lets users receive and transfer calls.
 If you're an enterprise, the Microsoft 365 E5 subscription already comes with a Teams Phone license, but if you're on an E3 license you will need to buy your Teams Phone license separately.
-And that's all the licensing you will need to be able to make PSTN calls using Microsoft Teams, but you will still have to decide which calling method you want to use.

 There are three main ways in which you can make PSTN calls using Microsoft Teams - Microsoft calling plans, Operator Connect and Direct Routing.